8Gitbrix/DQN/notes.md

 * padding

 ## Preprocessing Image
-* Crop the health bar:
+* Crop the health bar in MsPacman-v0 for example:
   To test image manipulations in terminal:
   ```python
   import gym